-Cons: A weak sales module and the fact that the design of the suite and its features may be not so useful for business of all sizes and industries.
+Cons: A weak sales module and the fact that the design of the suite and its features maybe not be so useful for businesses of all sizes and industries.

-Pros: Great customization capabilities to meet the structure of your business, and a great attention to international compliance.
-NetSuite ERP cloud-based, so no need to worry about IT specifications or server configuration.
+Pros: Great customization capabilities to meet the structure of your business, and great attention to international compliance.
+NetSuite ERP is cloud-based, so no need to worry about IT specifications or server configuration.

 Cons: Implementation will require extra training or consultants due to the lack of experts in the market, and the design is not very intuitive at first since it is text-based.

-Pros: Very strong for accounting.
+Pros: Very strong in accounting.
 It will provide your company with an extensive set of add-ons and modules, and it is extremely customizable to meet your needs.

-Cons: The e-commerce is quite basic depending on the kind of business or industry that your company runs, and internationalization features (such as multi-currency support) are not included, but offered by third party solutions.
+Cons: E-commerce is quite basic depending on the kind of business or industry that your company runs, and internationalization features (such as multi-currency support) are not included but are offered by third-party solutions.